“My eyes hunger to read more books than time allows me to devour.”

-Here I am again with another post and it’s a happy surprise once again that I can continue posting and further my attempt in reviving this blog.
+Here we are again with another post and it’s a happy surprise that I can continue posting and further my attempts in reviving this blog.
 Yay for me!

 This time I have decided to participate in the bookish discussion meme: Let’s Talk Bookish!
 It is a weekly meme hosted by Rukky @ Eternity Books & Dani @ Literary Lion, where they discuss certain topics, share opinions, and spread the love by visiting posts of those who participates.
 Check out the October topics here if you have an inkling to participate.

 To be honest, there has never been an instance when I have to DNF a book.
 It’s more along the lines of being sidetracked or a case of being distracted.
 But if it’s a really good book and it managed to grab my attention, then I’ll keep on reading until I finish it.
 I usually give it two or three chapters in before deciding to push through – whether it’s a one-sitting-read or not.